ethyca/fides/docs/fides/docs/installation/conda.md

 ## Installation

-To install Fidesctl, first create an environment with the fidesctl package and necessary channels:
+To install fidesctl, first create an environment with the fidesctl package and necessary channels:

 ```bash
 conda create --name fidesctl-environment fidesctl \